-This site and the topic covered (see below) will help you take out the mystery and bust the myths of Church accounting and nonprofit accounting.
+This site and the topics covered (see below) will help you take out the mystery and bust the myths of Church accounting and nonprofit accounting.
 The materials are based on accounting best practices, facts and federal tax codes that are specific to small churches and nonprofit organizations.

 Two things many small churches and nonprofits have in common is volunteer help and frequent turnovers.
 So it is so important to have an accounting system set up that is simple to learn and use!